khurrumsaleem/featool-multiphysics/README.md

 ---------

-The _FEATool Multiphysics_ GUI has specifically been designed to be easy to use, and to make learning multiphysics simulation by experimentation fun and enjoyable.
+The _FEATool Multiphysics_ GUI has specifically been designed to be easy to use, and allowing users to learn multiphysics simulation through experimentation.

 The standard modeling process is divided into six different steps, or modes: